Ginfung/constraintAnalysis/README.md

 - Defects: This is similar to the cost.
 - Familiarity: mark which feature has been used before at first.
 Later count how many features are newly to the developers.
 This indicates the familiarity for the project.

-Among all of these five objectives, we hope the richness, familiarity to be greater and violations, cost and defects to be smaller.
+Among all of these five objectives, I hope the richness, familiarity to be greater and violations, cost and defects to be smaller.
 For simplicity, I reverse the first two positive objectives.
 Consequently, I should minimize all of the five objectives.

 ### Discrete genetic algorithms/Differential Evaluations
 Differential Evaluation is one kind of genetic algorithms to solve the optimization problem.
 Following is a belief introduction to this algorithm.

 - First, an initial set of solutions are set.
-We call it initial population.
+I call it initial population.
 - During the evolution, three distinct "parent" can generate a trial solution by A+f*(B-C).
-If the trial is "better" (to be defined) than the origin parent, then we replace it.
-Otherwise, we can ignore it or add it to the solution pool.
+If the trial is "better" (to be defined) than the origin parent, then I replace it.
+Otherwise, I can ignore it or add it to the solution pool.
 - If the stopping criteria is satisfied (This will be discussed later), terminate and output the result.
 Otherwise, continue go back and perform the DE.

-Please note that we do not plan to find one setting/result.
+Please note that I do not plan to find one setting/result.
 Because it's likely that it is impossible to get a result with best values for all objectives.
-We want to find a set of results, which is the approximation of pareto frontier.
-Theoretically, we can't find a solution whose all objective value are better than one in pareto frontier.
+I want to find a set of results, which is the approximation of pareto frontier.
+Theoretically, I can't find a solution whose all objective value are better than one in pareto frontier.

-In the differential evaluation, we have to determine whether a new individual(solution) is better than the one already in the population.
+In the differential evaluation, I have to determine whether a new individual(solution) is better than the one already in the population.
 Here, "better" means "dominates", that is, for all objectives, "no worse than", and exist one objective, "better".

-The stopping criteria is another issue we need to pay attention.
+The stopping criteria is another issue I need to pay attention.
 The simplest criteria is the maximum generation count.
-We can also track the improvement for each generation.
+I can also track the improvement for each generation.
 If the accumulated improvement is less than one threshold, terminates the program.

 ### Continuous genetic algorithms/Indicator-based Evolution
 In the discrete genetic algorithm, the main generating motive is eliminating the worse individuals and replacing them with a new individual.
-In other words, we only care about whether one is better or worse than anther, we do NOT take to what extend one is better/worse than anther into consideration.
-However, it's not difficult to know that the extend of "better" or "worse" can give us a more precise evolution direction.
+In other words, I only care about whether one is better or worse than anther, I do NOT take to what extend one is better/worse than anther into consideration.
+HoIver, it's not difficult to know that the extend of "better" or "worse" can give us a more precise evolution direction.
 This is the basic idea for Indicator-Based Evolution Algorithm (IBEA).

 Following is a belief introduction to IBEA.
 - First step is the same as DE.